a-n-t-h-o-n-y/Optional/README.md

 ## Contributions
 All help is welcome, add your contribution to this project by creating a pull request.
-Append your name to the [CONTRIBUTORS.txt](CONTRIBUTORS.txt) file as well.
+Append your name to the [CONTRIBUTORS.md](CONTRIBUTORS.md) file as well.
 Issues and questions can be directed to the GitHub issue tracker.

 ## License